You'll Never See These Disney Movie Scenes the Same Way Again

 Again, this is a "decide for yourself" one.
 It doesn't sound very clear in any event, whatever it is.
 But some people think it is scandalous.

 Esmeralda a Bit Too Provocative?We already mentioned the "sex" thing above.
 However, let's take this a step further.
-Esmeralda was middle-ages jail-bait, and the animators didn't try to hide that at all.
+Esmeralda was Middle-Ages (and maybe middle ages as in mid-life crisis) jail-bait, and the animators didn't try to hide that at all.

 You have to feel for Esmeralda in "The Hunchback of Notre Dame."
 She is the main female character, she comes as close to being portrayed in a mature, perfectly normal sexual fashion as anyone in a Disney animated feature film - but she isn't a princess, doesn't get to join the other girls in the official Princess lineup, and doesn't wear those elegant gowns that the royals prance about in.